Q: Where on the site can I find a story mentioned or song played on air?

 Q: I want to get in touch with someone at Marketplace.
 How can I reach you?

 A: We love hearing from you!
 If you want to support us, sponsor the program, provide a comment or complaint, or even share with us how we’ve had an impact on you — we’re all ears.
 You can reach any of our shows through the show pages.
 If you want to rent studio time, you can contact our media production team.
 And, if that doesn’t cover it, email us, and we’ll get you to the right place.

 Q: How many listeners do you have?

-A: The Marketplace broadcast portfolio is heard by more than 14 million unique listeners each week on more than 800 public radio stations nationwide.
+A: The Marketplace broadcast portfolio is heard by more than 12 million listeners each week on more than 800 public radio stations nationwide.
 For context, that’s more than five times the audience of the top five cable TV news shows combined.
-We also reach more than 7 million (and growing!) across our podcast and digital platforms.
+We also reach more than 2 million across our podcast and digital platforms.

 Q: Why is Marketplace based in Los Angeles?